The passing of Justice Ginsburg, plus the increased frequency of 30-year tenures,

 The Kavanaugh confirmation, plus the increased frequency of 30- to 35-year tenures,

-has reinvigorated the national debate over imposing term limits on the Supreme Court.
+has reinvigorated the national debate over term limits for Supreme Court justices.

 And that’s a debate we’d like to have.
 For years, Fix the Court has said that unaccountable officials serving for decades on end and ruling on our country’s most important issues is likely not what our Founders intended when copying and pasting a section of a 1701 English judicial tenure law into Article III of the Constitution.

 The vast majority of the country (77% according to our latest poll) now agrees that life tenure is problematic.
 Don’t take our word for it; here’s what the justices themselves have to say on the topic:

 Justice Elena Kagan, Oct.
 24, 2018: “Could you do [tenure] with sufficiently long terms—18 years seems to be the going proposal—maybe.
 I’m not saying that there’s nothing to proposals like that.
 I think that what those proposals are trying to do is to take some of the high stakes out of the confirmation process, and certainly to the extent that that worked, and that people could feel as though no single confirmation was going to be a life or death issue, that that would be a good thing.
 So I think it’s a balance among good goals.”

 Justice Stephen Breyer, Jan.
 7, 2016: “I do think that if there were a long term—I don’t know, 18, 20 years, something like that, and it was fixed—I would say that was fine.
 In fact, it’d make my life a lot simpler, to tell you the truth!
 It would! […] The thing you don’t want – you don’t want a term that is so short that the person sitting there is thinking about his next job – absolutely out.
 And as long as you can overcome that, then fine, fine.”